yzAlvin/yzalvin.github.io/notes/language-design/command-query-separation.md

 | L4	| Consistently applies command query separation in code.
 Identifies exceptions to the general rule and can articulate trade-offs with others. |

 ## What is it?
+Command Query Separation is a principle of imperative programming.

+Every method should either be a:
+* **command** that performs an action
+* **query** that returns data to the caller

+but not both.

 ## Why

 ## Who

 ## When
+There are some exceptions, for example, the `pop` method of a stack datastructure both performs the action of removing the top element of the stack, but also returns the removed element.

 ## Where